 But it’s not all roses…….

 As parents you need realistic expectations.
 Your child may well not be fluent in the second language for years.
 Just as learning a first language takes time.
-Patience, support and encouragement are key to this.
+Therefore, patience, support and encouragement are key to this.
 Don’t lose heart.
 The parent of a bilingual five year old I know notes that her child is now starting to answer her in English rather than his first language (the mother’s native language).
 This is a common development when children start early learning and primary school and notice that their peers and teachers speak English.
-The children assume that because it is more commonly spoken then it must be better.
+Consequently, the children assume that because it is more commonly spoken then it must be better.
 Children also wish to fit in with their peers.
 This is where your parental resolve and resilience is needed.
-Try and continue to use your first language despite your child answering in English.
+Thus, try and continue to use your first language despite your child answering in English.
 They will continue to hear and absorb, to think and translate in their first language and to keep those neural pathways firing.

 Mary Digges *